zopefoundation/zope.testbrowser/src/zope/testbrowser/README.txt

     ...
     ExpiredError

-You can also find the link by its URL,
+You can also find the link by its URL or its id,

     >>> browser.open('http://localhost/@@/testbrowser/navigate.html')
     >>> browser.contents